20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Idea: Incorporate rope elements into your kitchen design.

-Coastal element: Rope is a classic nautical material, used extensively in sailing and fishing.
+Coastal element: Rope is about as classic nautical as it gets, straight from sailing and fishing traditions.

 15. Vintage Seafood Signs